raphael-proust/ocaml/README.md

 You can read generated js code for each ml file, for example stdlib/*.js

-You can see the online in-browser compiler via http:zhanghong.me/js-demo If you are interested in this project, please contact bobzhang1988@gmail.com
+You can see the online [in-browser compiler](http:zhanghong.me/js-demo) If you are interested in this project, please contact bobzhang1988@gmail.com